Gum Disease Treatment – Carlisle, PA

 Soft Tissue Grafting

-For patients who have significant loss of gum tissue following periodontal disease, we may need to replace the tissue in order to restore oral health.
-Soft tissue grafting procedures allow our team to use healthy tissue from other parts of the mouth to replace damaged gum tissue and aid in the regenerative process.
+For patients who experience loss of gum tissue after periodontal disease, we may need to replace the tissue in order to restore oral health.
+A soft tissue grafting treatment allows our team to use healthy tissue from other parts of the mouth to replace damaged gum tissue and aid in the regenerative process.
+It’s sort of like a bone graft, but for your gums!

 Osseous Surgery

-One serious defect that occurs due to advanced periodontal disease, periodontitis, is the loss of supportive bone tissue.
-The Alveolar bone provides support for teeth, and holes and defects caused by periodontitis weaken this supportive bone structure.
-Osseous surgery restores the full structure by reshaping or replaces lost bone tissue.
-Dr. Neil Flenniken and Dr. Suzan Rismani-Flenniken are both skilled in offering osseous surgery to fully renew and complete smiles after even the most severe dental damage.
+The alveolar bone provides support for teeth by surrounding the dental roots.
+Periodontitis can cause holes and defects to develop in the bone, weakening its structure and putting your pearly whites at risk of falling out.
+Osseous surgery restores the full structure by reshaping or replacing lost bone tissue.
+Dr. Neil Flenniken and Dr. Suzan Rismani-Flenniken are both skilled in offering osseous surgery to fully renew and complete smiles after even the most severe bone damage.